Manage GCP Compute Image IAM Policies

 Beyond these examples

-These snippets focus on specific IAM management features: authoritative vs non-authoritative IAM management, role binding and member assignment, and time-based access with IAM Conditions.
+These snippets focus on specific IAM management features: authoritative vs non-authoritative IAM management, role-based and member-based access control, and time-based access with IAM Conditions.
 They’re intentionally minimal rather than full access control systems.

-The examples reference pre-existing infrastructure such as Compute Engine images and GCP projects.
+The examples reference pre-existing infrastructure such as Compute Engine images (by name and project).
 They focus on configuring IAM policies rather than creating the images themselves.

 To keep things focused, common IAM patterns are omitted, including: